livingingroups/eas-coding-workshops/20240319-readability/README.md

 ### Step 1: Design from Function User's Perspective

 The user of the function needs to know *what* it does, but not *how*.
+You can write down the *what* before implementing the *how*.

+-   Document the what

+    -   Name

+    -   Arguments

+        -   **Avoid surprising users with implicit arguments**

+    -   Functionality

+        -   **Plan for the user who are naive to your function**

 #### Design by Documenting